 Being able to use homemade compost is the dream of all vegetable gardeners, though compost can be easily bought in to use on the vegetable garden.
 Good quality compost is made by the decomposition of a wide range of garden materials, including leaves, plant debris, vegetable scraps, organic kitchen waste, or grass clippings from mowing a lawn.

 Compost has all the vital nutrients required for strong vegetable growth and releases it to the plants over a long period of time.
 The material also helps with soil structure and water retention.
-Compost can be dug into the soil or put on the surface as a mulch.
+Compost can be dug into the soil or put on the surface as a mulch, and it is recommended to mulch a vegetable garden annually.
 It is also commonly spread on the surface of a vegetable garden as part of no dig gardening techniques.

 Manure has been used in the vegetable garden for many years, commonly dug in during the fall and winter months as a way of preparing garden soil for spring.
 Animal waste tends to always be mixed with soil in the garden and must be well-rotted, as fresh manure has the potential to harm plants.